USF Takes Steps to Tackle Racism

 Reimagining the Department of Public Safety.
 In the wake of recent murders of Black Americans by police officers, many students at USF have called for the defunding or dismantling of the Department of Public Safety at USF.
 What does this mean and what would it look like?
 In this series of monthly forums, students will learn about and discuss how USF might reimagine the role of security on campus.
 The first forum on Feb.
 23 was a discussion of Policing and Race with Chesa Boudin, San Francisco district attorney, Derick Brown, senior director of the McCarthy Center, Rhonda L. Magee, School of Law professor, and Darrick Smith, professor in the School of Education.

-USF News will report on "Building Our Capacity to Address Racism” throughout 2021–2022, covering forums, discussions, and events related to this initiative.
+USF News will report on "6+You" throughout 2021–2022, covering forums, discussions, and events related to this initiative.